Richard Ojeda: Pharmaceutical companies

 Ojeda has taken stances against the pharmaceutical industry, focusing in particular on its role in sparking the opioid epidemic.
+During his 2018 campaign, Ojeda noted that he would not take money from drug companies and would "throw their lobbyists out of my office."

 Campaign finance, political ethics, and transparency

-As described by Ojeda, his campaign focused on "lobbying and corruption in Washington", and has proposed measures to address political ethics.
-Ojeda has proposed requiring body-cams on lobbyists in order to increase government transparency and public oversight.
+As described by Ojeda, his presidential campaign focused on "lobbying and corruption in Washington", and proposed measures to address political ethics.
+Ojeda proposed requiring body-cams on lobbyists in order to increase government transparency and public oversight.
 He is a supporter of WolfPAC, and has pledged not to take corporate donations for his campaign.

-Ojeda has proposed that federally elected officials and Cabinet officials must donate to charity any net worth exceeding one million dollars to prevent exploitation of political office for personal financial gain.
+Ojeda has proposed that to prevent exploitation of political office for personal financial gain, federally elected officials and Cabinet officials must donate to charity any net worth exceeding one million dollars.
 He proposed that, upon retirement from public office, such officials must be subject to an annual earnings limit of $120,000 (in addition to a $130,000 pension), "subject to automatic yearly cost of living adjustments."

-Ojeda has called for implementing "donor vouchers," allocated funds that would give individual voters small amounts of money to donate to the candidate of their choice, to enhance the financial sway of individual, poorer voters.
+Ojeda also called for implementing "donor vouchers," allocated funds that would give individual voters small amounts of money to donate to the candidate of their choice, to enhance the financial sway of individual, poorer voters.